 Discrimination can show up in how Fort Worth property management companies advertise or dishonestly change the availability of a unit.
-“Fair housing laws are long-time standards in real estate,” said Mike Jeppson COO of Real Property Management Specialized in Dallas.
+“Fair housing laws are long-time standards in real estate,” said Mike Jeppson COO of Specialized Property Management Specialized in Dallas.
 “Landlords that operate their rental units with integrity will carefully be aware of the existing fair housing laws and any changes that are made to the law down the road,” he notes.

 Texas state fair housing laws remain the same as those at the federal level.
 However, major cities in Texas have added to the fair housing protected classes for their particular city.
 Dallas has added sexual orientation to their list of protected classes of citizens is one of 17 cities in Texas that have amended their fair housing rules.
 Fort Worth property management companies need to be aware that their city has added an amendment to their fair housing classes also and have included sexual orientation, gender identity, gender expression and transgender.